Ceheiss/monochrome/_posts/2019-10-21-deeper-into-js.md

 ```javascript
 Array.from(NodeList);
 ```
-will make a shallow copied array from that list, and you will be good to go.
+It will make a shallow copied array from that list, and you will be good to go.
 Even better, as a second argument it accepts a map function, so you can convert the NodeList into an array and modify it’s elements in one line of code.

-You could also convert objects to arrays (provided the keys are numbered and the final property indicated the length of the elements present in the object, like
+You could also convert objects to arrays, provided the keys are numbered and the final property indicated the length of the elements present in the object, like
 ```javascript
 {0: "first", 1: "second", length: 2}
 ```